Neural network initialization with nonlinear characteristics and information on hierarchical features: Proposal to employ information on hierarchical features

 To discuss the role of $s_1$, we define the following quantity:

 which is one of the arguments in the activation function, i.e., $\phi(u^{(s_1)}(\bm{x}) + b)$.
 As a pedagogical example, we will consider the role of parameters here using $\tanh$ as the activation function.
 Figure~\ref{fig:nonlinear} shows the shape of the activation function.
 Since the parameter $s_1$ varies the weight parameter vector $\bm{w}_{l,i}$ in Eq.~\eqref{eq_role_s1}, the actual coordinate $u^{(s_1)}(\bm{x})$ depends on the value of $s_1$ even for the same input vector $\bm{x}$.
-In Fig.~\ref{fig:nonlinear}, the same data points, $\bm{x}_1$ and $\bm{x}_2$, yield different coordinates $u^{(s_1)}(\bm{x}_1)$ and $u^{(s_1)}(\bm{x}_2)$
+In Fig.~\ref{fig:nonlinear}, the same data points, $\bm{x}_1$ and $\bm{x}_2$, yield different coordinates, $u^{(s_i)}(\bm{x}_1)$ and $u^{(s_i)}(\bm{x}_2)$, for the different parameters $s_1$ and $s_1'$.

-From the above discussions, we have the following ideas.
-That is, the smaller parameter $s'_1$ tends to focus on regions near the origin.
-Hence, only a limited range of the activation function is mainly utilized.
-Since various inputs are within a narrow range, subtle differences in inputs are difficult to distinguish, which corresponds to low-frequency information.
+From the above discussion, we obtain the following insights.
+A smaller parameter $s_1$ tends to focus on narrow regions of the activation function, where its behavior is approximately linear.
+As a result, one utilizes only these nearly linear regions.
+Since linear representations are well-suited for approximating low-frequency components, this setting promotes the learning of low-frequency information.

-By contrast, the larger parameter $s_1$ tends to utilize a larger region of the activation function.
-This means that the nonlinearity of the activation function is effectively available.
-Hence, the activation function can capture the subtle differences in various inputs.
+By contrast, a larger parameter $s_1$ will map the input to a larger region of the activation function's output space, thereby making more use of the nonlinearity part of the activation function.
+Hence, the network can capture subtle differences among input values.
+Such behavior is suitable for learning high-frequency information.

+From these observations, we conclude that the hyperparameter $s_1$ controls the degree of nonlinearity exploited by the activation function and is therefore closely related to the frequency components of the information captured by the network.